-This week, I decided to meet up with one of the Belgian rising stand up comedian.
+I recently met up with one of the Belgian rising stand up comedian.
 If you don’t know her yet : she’s Brussels, she’s queer, she’s Dena and she’s the best.
 When she’s not on stage at Kings of Comedy Club, with her one woman show “Dena Princesse Guerrière”, she keeps being hilarious on her social media (Facebook : @denacomedy, Instagram : @denadivah).
-But this is not all, next to being funny, she is also commited to multiple causes such as the queer community of Iran and she has a lot to say.
+But this is not all, next to being funny, she is also committed to multiple causes such as the queer community of Iran and she has a lot to say.
 So many topics discussed in her new talk show “Le Moment Dena” on Proximus Pickx+.
 Meeting her was the chance to catch up and chat about her projects, her feelings and her beliefs.

-Dena, we have noticed that you are more than back on this summer !
-You are back on stage at Kings of Comedy Club with your One Woman Show “Dena Princesse Guerrière”.
+Dena, you are back on stage at Kings of Comedy Club with your One Woman Show “Dena Princesse Guerrière”.
 You have now your first talk-show “Le Moment Dena” on Proximus Pickx+ and you just came back from Cannes Film Festival.
-This is a lot of new projects after having culture shut down for more than a year.
-How are your feelings about this ?
+This is a lot of new projects?

 Well, I’m feeling wonderful because of all the things you just mentioned.
 I’m very lucky to have had all of these projects going on.
 It was actually a nice break for me not to be on stage for a while because it’s such an intense lifestyle.
 I enjoyed the break because it gave me time to relax and think about which direction I want to go and what I want to say.
 I did more research about the topics that I find important to talk about, like the LGBT policies in Iran which are absolutely horrible.
 It gave me a lot of new material to write comedy about and most of all, I feel like now that the cultural sector opened, I have a new energy.
 I also can feel the positive feedback from the crowd that is going wild (laughter).
 I feel like this is because I am feeling so much better in my own skin, in my own sketches and in my own comedy.
 It’s just a nicely balanced package.